NemoAndrea/time-wasting-it/docs/software.md

 sudo node start-clock.js
 ```

-> If you just cloned this repository, you will have to install the dependencies first, by running `node install`
+> If you just cloned this repository, you will have to install the dependencies first, by running `node install` in the repository root directory

 Alternatively, if you would like to like to automatically start the clock script when the raspberry pi starts, modify `/etc/rc.local` by adding the following two lines (probably best to put them just before the `exit 0` line):